FinCEN Issues First-Ever List of AML/CFT Priorities

 4. Fraud

 Organizations such as consumer banks, healthcare, and tax institutions generate the highest percentage of illicit funds through fraud.
-For instance, the US healthcare organization is estimated to generate at least $100 billion annual illegal funds.
+For instance, Pew Research Centre notes that in 2025, 73% of U.S. adults have experienced an online scam or attack, common across all age groups.

 The most common fraud activities include corruption, drug smuggling, human trafficking, and organized crime, to mention a few.